 6 things to do these school holidays in Gladstone

-Acrobatics, water slides, kayaking and fun runs… there’s plenty of activities to keep the kids entertained these September school holidays in Gladstone.
+Camping, snorkelling, kayaking and horse riding… there’s plenty of activities to keep the kids entertained these school holidays in Gladstone.